mthalmeida/portifolio_V1/README.md

 - 🔭 I am currently studying in Module 1 of Fundamentals of Web Development.
 - 🌱 I'm currently learning Computer Vision techniques using methodologies and practices to solve real problems in the job market.
 - 🤝 I'm looking to collaborate on data science and deep learning projects.
+- 🌐 Visit my website and see how my projects are doing.

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=mthalmeida)